ARTIST STATEMENT. Marina Kálcheva, photographer and visual artist in Barcelona

 QUIET BEAUTY

-My photos are a quiet reflection, a dive into bright melancholy, an enveloping warmth; a moment to pause and feel something, to ponder something.
+My work is a quiet reflection, a dive into bright melancholy; a moment to pause and feel something, to think about something.
+I create images that reveal fragments of stories — often unfinished, open-ended.

 EN